How a Space-Time Singularity Helps Remove the Ultraviolet Divergence Problem: Motivation, Significance, and Background

 \subsection{Ultraviolet Divergence}

 Another aspect concerns the problem of ultraviolet infinities.
 Terms in a Hamiltonian representing particle creation and annihilation at a point source usually diverge, which keeps the Hamiltonian from being rigorously defined.
+For example, even in non-relativistic quantum mechanics, the naive Hamiltonian of a quantum particle that can be emitted or absorbed at the origin of 3d Euclidean space is ultraviolet divergent (see, e.g., \cite[Sec.~6.2.5]{Tum22} for discussion).
+(In particular, the problem arises also if the emitting particle is classical and if emitted particles do not interact.)
 Sometimes, renormalization can provide a way of rigorously defining a Hamiltonian \cite{Nel64,Der03} by means of a limiting procedure.
 Here, we follow a different approach based on IBCs \cite{TT15a,TT15b}, which allow us to directly characterize the Hamiltonian and its domain without a limiting procedure; IBCs are mathematically related to point interactions \cite{AGHKH88,BP35}.
 We limit ourselves to the (easier) case in which the source (i.e., the emitting and absorbing particle) is fixed at some point (taken to be the coordinate origin).
 This case was studied for non-relativistic Hamiltonians (based on the Laplacian) in \cite{ibc2a}.

 For the question of whether IBCs can be relevant to realistic quantum field theories, it matters whether they can be applied in a relativistic setting.
 As a test case, we assume that the particles created are spin-$\tfrac{1}{2}$ particles governed by the Dirac equation.
 (Photons would be even more interesting, but no general formula is known for their probability current \cite[Sec.~7.3.9]{Tum22}, which is why we prefer the Dirac equation.)
 It has been shown \cite{HT20} that in Minkowski space-time, IBCs can work in the (somewhat artificial) setting of the Dirac particles feeling a sufficiently strong Coulomb potential around the source, but not if the Coulomb potential is absent or too weak.
 That sounds not very encouraging; it sounds as if IBCs often failed to work, and as if we should not expect that IBCs could one day be found to work for uncharged relativistic particles such as photons.